fonzcastellanos/scalable-video-codec/README.md

 ./build/encoder video_file_path | ./build/decoder
 ```

-To see the name and type of each option, search for `#options` in [`decoder.cpp`](decoder.cpp).
+To see the name and type of each option, search for `#options` in [`apps/decoder.cpp`](apps/decoder.cpp).
 You'll see an array called `opts` in the function `ParseConfig`.
 Each element of the array corresponds to an option and contains the name and type of the option.

-To see the default values of the options, search for `#default-cfg` in [`decoder.cpp`](decoder.cpp).
+To see the default values of the options, search for `#default-cfg` in [`apps/decoder.cpp`](apps/decoder.cpp).
 You'll see some functions containing the default values.

 ## Future Direction
 - Address oversegmentation by merging regions